-- 36.1.0 Home study and alternate school student-athletes may compete in BCSS competition provided that: - 36.1.1 INDIVIDUAL SPORTS The student-athlete competes for the school they currently attend (home study or alternate school) in individual sports. - 36.1.2 TEAM SPORTS - 36.1.2.1 The student-athlete competes for the last member school they were registered as a full-time student; or - 36.1.2.2 If the student-athlete has not been previously registered at a member school, they must compete for the school in whose catchment area they reside. - 36.2.0 Distributed learning school student-athletes may compete in BCSS competition provided that: - 36.2.1 The student-athlete competes for the last school they were registered as a full-time student; or - 36.2.2 If the student-athlete has not been previously registered at a member school, they must compete for the school in whose catchment area they reside.
+- 37.1.0 Home study and alternate school student-athletes may compete in BCSS competition provided that: - 37.1.1 INDIVIDUAL SPORTS - The student-athlete competes for the school they currently attend (home study or alternate school) in individual sports. - 37.1.2 TEAM SPORTS - The student-athlete competes for their previously established home school; or 37.1.2.1 - 37.1.2.2 If the student-athlete has not previously established a home school, they must compete for the school in whose catchment area they reside. - 37.2.0 Distributed learning school student-athletes may compete in BCSS competition provided that: - 37.2.1 The student-athlete competes for their previously established home school; or - 37.2.2 If the student-athlete has not previously established a home school, they must compete for the school in whose catchment area they reside.